htmlhint/atom-htmlhint/README.md

 ## Usage

-HTMLHint is by default validating on save (this can be changed in the package settings), you can also execute it by hitting `cmd+alt+l` on OS X or `ctrl-alt-l` on Windows and Linux.
+HTMLHint is by default validating on save (this can be changed in the package settings), you can also execute it by hitting `ctrl-alt-l`.

 If you like you can even set it to validate while typing in the package settings.